PenguinCloud/WaddleBot-Core/docs/core-modules/dbm_core_modules.md

 2. A controller .py file that is responsible for all the core DBM module endpoints, located in `/WaddleDBM/controllers` (link: https://github.com/PenguinCloud/WaddleDBM/tree/main/controllers)

-3. An entry in the marketplace_modules table of the DB (might need to rename this table, because it does contain a module type pointing towards whether its a core module, or a marketplace module that needs to be installed).
+3. An entry in the modules table of the DB (might need to rename this table, because it does contain a module type pointing towards whether its a core module, or a marketplace module that needs to be installed).

 4. An entry in the waddlebotCore's REDIS table.